Komal-Zia/NeuroX-Brain-To-Image/README.md

 #  NeuroX: Brain-to-Image AI Translator
 ### (An Adaptive AI System for Robust fMRI Decoding)

-NeuroX is an advanced artificial intelligence framework designed to read human brain activity (fMRI scans) and reconstruct them into high-resolution, realistic visual images[cite: 1, 2].
+NeuroX is an advanced artificial intelligence framework designed to read human brain activity (fMRI scans) and reconstruct them into high-resolution, realistic visual images.
 The system operates under two core conditions:

 1. **Perception (Viewed Images):** When a person is actively looking at a visual stimulus, the system decodes the visual cortex signals to accurately reconstruct the exact image being viewed.
-2. **Mental Imagery (Imagined Content):** When a person closes their eyes and simply imagines a scene or an object (like a tiger or an elephant), the system extracts these top-down, internally generated signals to translate their thoughts into a shareable visual representation[cite: 1, 2].
+2. **Mental Imagery (Imagined Content):** When a person closes their eyes and simply imagines a scene or an object (like a tiger or an elephant), the system extracts these top-down, internally generated signals to translate their thoughts into a shareable visual representation.

 ---